peppesapienza/RocketAlert/README.md

 #### Example 2.
 Flatten style

-Use this style when you have a lot of blocks and you want mantain your code clear:
+Use this style when you have a lot of blocks and you want maintain your code clear:

 ```swift
 let firstBlock = TextRocketBlock.init(text: "First")